SandeepKrSuman/project-gallery/README.md

 - Go to Projects folder present inside public `/public/Projects`.-.
 Create a folder with your name followed by the project name.
 For example `SandeepJokeGenerator`.
 Follow PascalCase naming convention.
 - Put all the files - html, css, js, images, etc. - inside this created folder.
 - Make sure the html file is named `index.html`.
 - After completing the project implementation take a screen shot or gif of the project and paste it inside the assets folder present inside public `pubic/assets`.
-Adding a gif is preferred.
+Adding a gif is preferred.commiting
 - Create a `info.txt` file and add all the details carefully.
 Look at the template for reference.

 ### View Added Project

 - Copy the content of `info.txt` file that you have created in previous steps.
 - Go to `src/components/Data/Data.js` and paste the copied content at proper place and save it.
-This change is only for viewing the project and should be removed before commiting.
+This change is only for viewing the project and should be removed before committing.
 - Run the App to view your project.

-- Please undo all the changes you made to the `Data` folder before commiting i.e. remove the content you pasted inside `Data.js` file.
+- Please undo all the changes you made to the `Data` folder before committing i.e. remove the content you pasted inside `Data.js` file.

 ### Run the APP